Moe

 Recent residential development output has been above average within Moe when compared nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Moe has seen approximately 60 new homes approved per year over the past five financial years.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Moe has seen approximately 60 new homes approved annually over the past five financial years.
 This totals an estimated 301 homes.
-As of FY-26 so far, 36 approvals have been recorded.
-On average, 0.9 new residents are added per year per dwelling constructed between FY-21 and FY-25.
+In the current financial year FY-26, 38 approvals have been recorded.
+The average number of new residents per year per dwelling constructed over these five years is 0.9.

-New construction matches or outpaces demand, offering buyers more options and potentially facilitating population growth.
-The average value of new homes being built is $368,000, somewhat higher than regional norms, reflecting quality-focused development.
-There have been $9.1 million in commercial approvals this financial year, demonstrating the area's primarily residential nature.
+New construction in Moe appears to be matching or outpacing demand, providing buyers with more options and potentially facilitating population growth beyond current expectations.
+The average value of new homes being built is $368,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+Additionally, there have been $9.1 million in commercial approvals this financial year, indicating the area's primarily residential nature.

-Compared to Rest of Vic., Moe shows moderately higher development activity, with 19.0% more approvals per person over the past five years.
+Compared to Rest of Vic., Moe shows moderately higher development activity, with a 19.0% increase per person over the five-year period.
 This preserves reasonable buyer options while sustaining existing property demand.
-Recent construction comprises 84.0% detached dwellings and 16.0% attached dwellings, maintaining the area's traditional low density character focused on family homes.
-With around 154 people per dwelling approval, Moe is considered a low density area.
-Looking ahead, AreaSearch estimates Moe will grow by 1,463 residents through to 2041 based on current development patterns.
-New housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent construction comprises 84.0% detached dwellings and 16.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With around 154 people per dwelling approval, Moe exhibits characteristics of a low density area.
+Looking ahead, AreaSearch's latest quarterly estimate projects Moe's population to grow by 1,409 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development